Maximinodotpy/articles/036 - Suggestive Input/_blog/article.md

 slug: 'autocomplete-input-with-javascript'
 tags: ['JavaScript', 'Typescript']
 category: 'Utility'
-description: "Let's make an autocompletion feature for input elements our Website using Typescript and the Datamuse API, similar to Youtubes and Googles search bars."
+description: "Let's make an auto-completion feature for input elements our Website using Typescript and the Datamuse API, similar to Youtubes and Googles search bars."
 status: 'publish'
 ---